ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-prepare-for-the-deadline.md

 Requirements for the non-web documents are explained in {{< link_external url="https://www.w3.org/TR/wcag2ict-22/" >}}Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT){{< /link_external >}}.
 Guidelines you can find here are referenced and incorporated in EN 301 549, and standards in countries beyond the EU (e.g., India, Kenya, Australia, USA).

-### Don’t rely on accessibility overlays and plug-ins
+### Don’t rely on accessibility overlays and plugins

 Accessibility overlays and plug-ins don’t provide compliance.
 They can even insert certain problems with the layout that were not present before.
 Learn about [what plugins are useful for and their limitations](/blog/accessibility-overlays-do-they-really-improve-websites-accessibility/).